bluetoothStrawberry/blackfield/README.md

 ### 400.1 Null Session Enumeration

-> Should I expect finding a situation like this in a real engagement ?
+> Should I expect finding something like this in a real engagement ?

 ```sh
 nxc smb -u 'guest' -p '' --shares dc01